yard

 Never fertilize a plant that is bone dry or freshly wilted.
 Rehydrate first, then feed a few days later.

-Pouring concentrate straight into the pot happens more often than we admit.
-Mark your concentrate bottle so guests or kids know it is not ready to use.
+Pouring concentrate straight into the pot happens more often than we admit, so mark your concentrate bottle clearly before someone mistakes it for ready-to-use mix.

-Switching products too often also backfires.
-Jumping between high-nitrogen spikes and “bloom boosters” makes it hard to read what your peace lily clump needs.
+Switching products too often also backfires; jumping between high-nitrogen spikes and bloom boosters makes it hard to read what your peace lily clump actually needs.

 Salt buildup sneaks up in closed containers.
 White crust on soil or pot rims, plus drooping even when moist, hints that you need a good flush with plain water.